humphreyska/Working-Calculator/README.md

     - For easy compatability use [eclipse](https://www.eclipse.org/downloads/)
 2. Can I run this on different platforms?
     - Yes all software can be downloaded on Windows, MAC, or Linux
-    - There is installation instructions for each
+    - There are installation [instructions](https://humphreyska.github.io/Calculator/) for each

 ## Support
 Contact calulatorSupportTeam@gmail.com